rahuldshetty/reader-project/docs/README.md

 # reader-project

-**reader-project** is a privacy-focused desktop application built with Tauri, SvelteKit and Tailwind.
-It allows users to aggregate and read RSS feeds seamlessly.
+**reader-project** is a privacy-focused RSS aggregator built with Tauri, SvelteKit and Tailwind.

 > This project is currently **under active development**.
 Features may change, and some parts may be incomplete.
 Feedback and contributions are welcome!